 He made the switch across to the PDC in 2016 and even played as an amateur in the 2016 UK Open, making to the last 32 before being knocked out by Michael van Gerwen.
 That same year he won 3 challenge tour events, topping the order of merit and gaining a tour card for 2017.

 In 2017 he started to find his feet and some consistency in the big time.
-He finished in the last 16 at the World Matchplay, Last 32 of the World Grand Prix, Quarter final of the Grand Slam, runner up in the European championship and semi-final of the Players Championship.
+He finished in the last 16 at the World Matchplay, last 32 of the World Grand Prix, quarter-final of the Grand Slam, runner-up in the European championship and reached the semi-final of the Players Championship.

 He entered into the 2017/18 World Championship as 20th seed after a remarkably solid first full year on tour.
 Wins against Siego Asada, Michael Smith, John Henderson, Dimitri Van den Burgh and Michael van Gerwen in the semi-final, set up a dream final against Phil Taylor, playing in his last professional tournament.
 He beat Taylor in a dramatic final, 7-2 which propelled Cross to third in the world and an invitation to the 2018 Premier League Darts.